WRITING STYLE: 3/5

-These days I have become a huge fan of the Netgalley platform for that is where I choose a majority of my “to read” titles from.
-This book too is another one of my Netgalley picks and I am more than happy to review it for you guys here.
+These days I have become a huge fan of the Netgalley platform as that is where I choose a majority of my “to read” titles from.
+“A Quiet Life In The Country” is another one of my Netgalley picks and I am more than happy to review it for you guys here.

 The past couple of years had been quite busy and hectic for both of them and thus to move away from the hustle and bustle of London, the two have decided to move to the countryside.

 But a quiet life is not what fate has in store for the Lady and her maid.
 Just when they are about to settle into their new routine and surroundings, a murder happens and somehow the Lady is aware that the police does not have the right man.

 Personally, the best part about this book, in my humble opinion was this very vintage setting which creates a certain kind of mystery and aura for the reader.

-All in all, the book is a nice read and I will, therefore, rate it three and a half out of five stars.
-I will especially recommend “A Quiet Life In The Country” to those who have a thing for period settings.
+All in all, “A Quiet Life In The Country” is a nice read and I will, therefore, rate it three and a half out of five stars.
+I will especially recommend it to those who have a thing for period settings.